Long service leave policy template

 By downloading, you agree to our template disclaimer

-Why you need a long service leave policy
+Why your business needs a long service leave policy

-What your long service leave policy should include
+What a long service leave policy should cover

 Eligibility periods